A Scalable Generative Graph Model with Community Structure

-We believe the proposed BTER model, along with the proposed degree and clustering coefficient distributions, will boost benchmarking efforts in graph processing by providing realistic graph instances.
+The proposed BTER model, along with the proposed degree and clustering coefficient distributions, may also boost benchmarking efforts in graph processing.
 The proposed degree distributions capture the essence of degree distributions that we see in practice and generate realistic distributions even at large scales (whereas power law has a reputation of generating a few degrees that are much larger than observed in practice).
 Moreover, the proposed distribution allows us to modify both the average and the maximum degree, which is critical for benchmarking.
 The proposed clustering coefficient curves implicitly embed triangle structure into the graphs, which is a critical feature that distinguishes real graphs form arbitrary sparse graphs.
-And finally, the proposed generation algorithm enables generating extremely large graphs thanks to its parallel edge generation property.
-All together, we believe the proposed model will fill a much needed hole in benchmarking graph processing
+And finally, the proposed generation algorithm scales to extremely large graphs because it generates edges in parallel.

-Of course, we only consider the case of a static, unattributed, undirected network.
-Future work will be aimed at developing models that capture dynamics, attributes, and direction, but even capturing the degree distribution in a directed graph poses challenges \cite{FRD-arXiv-1210.5288}.